 Our Bair Hugger Warming Blanket Injury Lawyers Are Ready to Help You

-The product liability attorneys of Davis, Saperstein & Salomon, P.C., are investigating Bair Hugger Warming Blanket injury cases from across the country.
+The defective medical device attorneys of Davis, Saperstein & Salomon, P.C., are investigating Bair Hugger Warming Blanket injury cases from across the country.
 We can provide a free review of your case today.

 Our firm has a long history of protecting the rights of injured consumers.
 We seek just compensation for them and their families.
 Since we established our firm in 1981, we have recovered more than $400 million on behalf of our clients.